 The Lake Has an Insanely Beautiful Blue Color

 The previous fact about Lake Tahoe is actually what contributes to it’s lovely blue color.
 Water as pure as Tahoe will absorb red light on the color spectrum.
 When clear skies shine on the lake, the red is absorbed, leaving a clear blue color.
 That said, Emerald Bay (east side) and Emerald Cove (west side) are so named for a reason.
 The shallower water at the edges of the lake gives off an inviting green color when the sky is clear.
+You can see more of it if you hike Emerald Bay and take the Vikingsholm Castle tour.

 Lake Tahoe’s Circumference is 72 Miles